Crow's Feet: Life As We Age

 So what are some examples of how with younger women, we can be honest about aging?

-And there's so many young women writers now that are writing their truths about how hard motherhood is, about what being a woman means, about marriage, about so many things.
-They're really telling the truth about it.
+And there are so many young women writers now who are writing their truths about how hard motherhood is, about what being a woman means, about marriage, about so many things.
+They're telling the truth about it.
 And I had this incredible interview the other day.
 It was a woman in her thirties.
 She had read my book, and her questions were so incredible, not anything to do with clothes or whatever.
 But she asked me, Are you afraid of dying?
 Do you think about it every day?
 How is that impacting you?

 And I was thinking, we have to start talking to young women about those things and stop lying to them.
 Right?
 That this is all uphill, we can do anything we want.
 And aging is great.
 And, you know, it's the best time of life.
 But if we don't talk about the other part, then they won't plan for it.
 And society won't help us.
 And it really to me is, how are you going to think about it, number one, and then how are you going to respond to it?
 And so I think we've skewed in our attempt to confront ageism, we've gone too far.
 So I think we really have to be honest.
 And that's how I see my role now.
 And that's how I am talking about aging, I'm going to continue to talk about aging.